viridityzhu/code-typing/README.md

 1. Every 3 months, I have to login into the pythonanywhere to extend my web app, otherwise it will be killed.
 2. The bug cost most of my time is that in the `view.py` I had used relative path to the static code files.
 However, I should use absolute path, with adding `BASE_DIR = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))` ahead.

+## TODO

+Actually, after learned the MERN frame this semester, I am now aware of how naive this project is.
+However, I love Python, so it doesn't matter if i still regard Django as a hobby🤨.
+Who knows...
+I haven't even spent my time on that course project...

+Now that the live demo is achieved, I might think of polishing this little project a bit.

+- [ ] Fix bugs.
+Though i've already forgotten what those bugs are...
+- [ ] Replace the stupid code snippets...
+- [ ] Add the feature to compute time cost and typing speed.
+Also, save typing records.
+- [ ] Explicitly support other kinds of typing materials, and also support uploading customize materials.